Skip to Site Header Skip to Main Content Skip to Footer

 Limit Exposure to Light

-Exposure to light can interfere with your body's natural sleep-wake cycle.
+Exposure to light can interfere with your body’s natural sleep-wake cycle, leading to worse sleep quality.
 To fall asleep faster, limit your exposure to light before bedtime.
 This also means avoiding bright screens, including your T.V., smartphone, computer, and any other devices, at least an hour before bed.
 These devices emit a blue light that simulates sunlight.

 Create a Comfortable Sleep Environment